Firefox poster

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Gant crosses into Soviet territory, entering the "upside-down" world where he must become someone else, speak only Russian, and rely on underground dissidents he's never met., moving from reaction to action.

 At 69 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Gant arrives at the secret Bilyarsk airbase and sees the Firefox for the first time - sleek, black, magnificent.
+Significantly, this crucial beat Gant arrives at the secret Bilyarsk airbase and sees the Firefox for the first time - sleek, black, magnificent.
 The goal seems achievable (false victory), but security is tighter than expected., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 108 minutes initiates the final act resolution at 80% of the runtime.
 Gant steals a technician's uniform and approaches the Firefox.
 He remembers the key instruction: "You must think in Russian" to control the weapons.
 He synthesizes his Russian fluency with his pilot skills., demonstrating the transformation achieved throughout the journey.